osohq/oso/docs/content/any/guides/roles/_index.md

 ---
-title: "Build Role-Based Access Control (30 min)"
+title: "Build Role-Based Access Control"
 weight: 1
 showContentForAnyLanguage: true
 aliases:
   - /python/getting-started/roles/builtin_roles.html
 ---

-# Build Role-Based Access Control (30 min)
+# Build Role-Based Access Control

 When managing access to resources within an application, it can be useful to group permissions into **roles**, and assign these roles to